yanina-sorokina/7x7/obstetric violence/README.md

 ## Licensing

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
-The data file in the output/ directory is available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.
-All files in the data/ directory are released into the public domain.
+The data file is available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.
+All files in this directory are released into the public domain.

 ## Feedback / Questions?